 Ayutthaya was one of the biggest and wealthiest cities in the East during the 16th century.
 It was a major seaport in Southeast Asia and people from all over the world came to Ayutthaya to buy and sell goods.
 They never lacked food supply, conquered many kingdoms, and even replaced the Angkor as the great power of the region.
 It was friendly towards foreigners but it made dangerous enemies; The Nguyen Lords of Vietnam when they fought for the control of Cambodia, the Ming rulers of China for the Malay Peninsula, but none of them was as bad as the Alaungpayas of Burma who sacked and razed the city in 1765, which lead to the destruction of the great Siamese Kingdom.

 Although there were some noticable renovations, the ruins are beautiful and with an imaginative mind you can visualize how grander it was back then; golden statues, temples, Buddhist monks roaming the city, royal elephants, and the monarchs dressed in their full glory.
-Some accounts say that all the Buddha statues were covered in gold (wow), but was melted and stolen by the Burmese when the city was sacked.

 I’m not really a history buff but it felt strange to be in the once center of everything in Southeast Asia!